mhmadamrii/fullstack-challenge/README.md

 docker-compose up
 ```

-This will start the following services:
+This will spin up the following services:

-*   `product-service`: A NestJS service for managing products.
+- `product-service`: A NestJS service for managing products.
-*   `order-service`: A Go service for managing orders.
+- `order-service`: A Go service for managing orders.
-*   `postgres`: A PostgreSQL database for storing data.
+- `postgres`: A PostgreSQL database for storing data.
-*   `redis`: a Redis instance for caching.
+- `redis`: a Redis instance for caching.
-*   `rabbitmq`: A RabbitMQ instance for messaging.
+- `rabbitmq`: A RabbitMQ instance for messaging.

 ## Architecture

 This project is a microservices-based application that consists of two services:

-*   **`product-service`**: A NestJS service that is responsible for managing products.
+- **`product-service`**: A NestJS service that is responsible for managing products.
 It exposes a REST API for creating, retrieving, updating, and deleting products.
 It also uses Redis for caching and RabbitMQ for asynchronous communication with the `order-service`.
-*   **`order-service`**: A Go service that is responsible for managing orders.
+- **`order-service`**: A Go service that is responsible for managing orders.
 It exposes a REST API for creating and retrieving orders.
 It communicates with the `product-service` via RabbitMQ to update the product stock when an order is created.

 The services are containerized using Docker and can be run locally using Docker Compose.